The Ultra Handy Japanese and English Example Sentence Finder

 夕食がテーブルに並べられた。

-They walked side by side.
+We walked along side by side.

 It was a good luncheon, as hotels go.